Hillside Black Beauty Bugbane

 Hardiness Zone: 3b

-Hillside Black Beauty Bugbane features bold spikes of fragrant white flowers with shell pink overtones rising above the foliage from late summer to early fall.
+Hillside Black Beauty Bugbane features bold spikes of fragrant white flowers with shell pink overtones rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
-Its attractive serrated compound leaves emerge dark green in spring, turning deep purple in colour throughout the season.
+Its attractive serrated compound leaves emerge dark green in spring, turning deep purple in colour with hints of black throughout the season.
 The brown fruits are carried on spikes from late summer to late winter.
-The deep purple stems are very colorful and add to the overall interest of the plant.
+The burgundy stems are very colorful and add to the overall interest of the plant.

 Hillside Black Beauty Bugbane is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.